root-project/web/manual/math/index.md

 {% endhighlight %}

 [ROOT::Math::IGradientFunctionOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IGradientFunctionOneDim.html){:target="_blank"}<br>
 This interface is needed by some numerical algorithms to calculate the derivatives of the function.
-It introduces the method double `Derivative(double x)` that will return the derivative of the function at the point x.
-The class inherit by the user will have to implement the abstract method `double DoDerivative(double x)`, leaving the rest of the class untouched.
+It introduces the method double `Derivative(double x)`, which returns the derivative of the function at point x.
+The class from which the user inherits must implement the abstract method `double DoDerivative(double x)`, leaving the rest of the class untouched.

 _**Example**_